okta/okta.github.io/_source/_use_cases/isv/security-enforcement.md

 Building from the foundation laid in our [Security Analytics] guide

-To resolve an incident or mitigate a perceived threat, an external system may want to affect a user’s state, modify authentication policies or reduce application availability.
+To resolve an incident or mitigate a perceived threat, an external system may want to affect a user's state, modify authentication policies or reduce application availability.
 This document will describe how and when a system might take these actions.

 ### Information About Examples